 Prince William, Duke of Cambridge

 Born: 21 June 1982 Consort: Catherine, Duchess of Cambridge (née Middleton) (2011—present) First son of Charles, and 2nd in line for the throne, William has had a bit of a rep as a playboy and concerns he doesn't take his responsibilities that seriously.
 However, he has mellowed out in the past few years, and his popularity is quite high.
 He is almost as much a master of the poker face as the Queen herself.
 Like his father, he's spending time in all three branches of the British military (navy, army and air force) for his future role as commander-in-chief.
 In September 2010, he earned his wings as an RAF search and rescue pilot.
 He married his long-time girlfriend, 'commoner' Kate Middleton — now known as Catherine, Duchess of Cambridge — on 29 April 2011 in the biggest royal wedding since Charles and Diana, to general approval.
 They live in Wales, as he is being stationed on Anglesey, and completed a tour of Canada.
 He is a big sportsman, playing polo and supporting Aston Villa in the Premier League; he has been President of The Football Association since 2006 and takes as active a role in that as his military and royal duties will allow.
+After leaving the military, he began training to become an air ambulance pilot, becoming the first direct heir to the throne to take a job in the private sector.
 Assuming he uses his first name as his regnal name upon accession to the throne, he will be known as King William V. This is especially fitting, as it is reasonably likely that he will be reigning during the millennial anniversary (in 2066) of the Norman Conquest, which established William I (the Conqueror) upon the throne of England.

 Catherine, Duchess of Cambridge